 Boss signaled the tactic they would use to take over the situation, and Tucker tensed his muscles, prepared to launch.

 When Ann slumped forward, Tucker’s heart sank again.
 He was too late!
 It nearly unraveled his focus.

 The Monster took a single step towards Ann and all three descended upon him.

 Tucker went straight for the pencil dick Reginald.
 As he got within a few feet, he heard the click of the gun.
 Someone had pulled the trigger, but nothing had happened.

-Tucker flattened the Monster to the ground and subdued him more roughly than necessary.
+Tucker flattened the Monster to the ground and subdued him much more roughly than necessary.
 He finally had his hands on this monster, and he wanted to beat him bloody.
 But then he looked back and saw Ann in Boss’s arms.
 She was limp.
 Her blonde, bloodied hair hung over Boss’s arms.
-He wanted to hold her more than he wanted to kill the monster.
+He wanted to hold her more than he wanted to kill the Monster.

 Brad came over and subdued the Monster, and Tucker ran over to Boss and took Ann from his arms.
 She was a bloody mess.
 They dialed 9-1-1 and waited for help to arrive.